Riandra4trend/CompfestAIC/README.md

 - **Listing Agent →** detected listing patterns + list of item URLs
 - **General Agent →** extraction schema + structured results

-These artifacts are versioned and stored, enabling ScrapeGPT to reuse domain knowledge and skip unnecessary inference.
+These artifacts are versioned and stored, enabling Mrscraper Agent to reuse domain knowledge and skip unnecessary inference.
 For previously scraped domains, extraction can run with **zero added AI cost**, making the system dramatically faster and cheaper over time.

 ---

 ## 5. Human-in-the-Loop Friendly

-The DAG introduces validation checkpoints that make ScrapeGPT easy to supervise and tune at every stage—ensuring accuracy, eliminating wasteful crawling, and giving you full control of the pipeline.
+The DAG introduces validation checkpoints that make Mrscraper Agent easy to supervise and tune at every stage—ensuring accuracy, eliminating wasteful crawling, and giving you full control of the pipeline.

----

 ### **Map Agent — Review and Filter the Domain Map Early**